dotnet/maui/PULL_REQUEST_TEMPLATE.md

 ### PR Checklist ###

 - [ ] Has tests (if omitted, state reason in description)
-- [ ] Rebased on top of master at time of PR
+- [ ] Rebased on top of the target branch at time of PR
 - [ ] Changes adhere to coding standard
 - [ ] Consolidate commits as makes sense